Memory mechanisms in healthy and pathological ageing

 The cognitive architecture routinely relies on expectancy mechanisms to evaluate the plausibility of stimuli and establish their sequential congruency.

-Here, we demonstrate: (a) the interaction of expectancy mechanisms of stimulus plausibility and congruency on action-dynamics responses (Coco and Duran, under review, PBR), and (b) the differential neural signatures of congruency (first) and plausibility (later) effects (Coco, ea, under review, Neuropsychologia).
+Here, we demonstrate: (a) the interaction of expectancy mechanisms of stimulus plausibility and congruency on action-dynamics responses (Coco and Duran, 2017, PBR), and (b) the differential neural signatures of congruency (first) and plausibility (later) effects (Coco, ea, 2017, Neuropsychologia).